metrorailings/OwlBlog/content/posts/week-3-insights.md

 Horrendous clock management by the Seahawks.
 Seattle was too excited to put up a score.
 The Seahawks are loaded with too much testosterone sometimes.

 In the end, Seattle had swagger and Dallas didn't.
+Seattle's defense of no-names managed to out-play Dallas and its big-name players.

+Amari Cooper was strangely absent on a drive...?

 ***